 Reflecting on the ideal of the drummer-leader, Cervini says that being in the rhythm section means that he “approaches music from the inside, which has real advantages.”
 He adds: “I think the best drummers are sensitive about letting other players shine.
 My heroes are guys like Art Blakey, who was obviously one of the all-time great drummer-leaders.
 He was so great at discovering and featuring the incredible players and composers in his band.
 Tony Williams was another icon as a drummer, but he was also a great leader with his groups, from electric in the ‘70s to acoustic in the ‘80s.
 And these days, Matt Wilson is a huge inspiration for me as a drummer and bandleader.
 His music isn’t drum-centric, and it’s obvious that he’s enjoying himself − it’s infectious for everyone on the bandstand and in the audience, too.
 That’s the way I want to do things − I want everyone to have as much fun as I’m having up there.”

-In 2015, Dan released BRINKS, his debut album as leader on Fresh Sound/New Talent Records.
-The record features his long time collaborators David French, Michael Davidson, and Fabio Ragnelli, and includes 10 of his songs.
+In 2015, Dan released BRINKS, his debut album as a leader on Fresh Sound/New Talent Records.
+The critically acclaimed record features his long time collaborators David French, Michael Davidson, and Fabio Ragnelli, and includes 10 of his songs.